-RAILWAY S ERVICE Indicator 2022 target 2022 result Travel safety A Accident rate (no. of accidents due to the company per 1,000,000 km) zero incidents Achieved 🗸 Travel comfort Accessibility of vehicles (% of trains fitted with lower floors) 73% Achieved 🕢 Passenger information 1 On board information (% of trains with spoken destination and next stop an- nouncements) 73% Achieved 🕢 rate equal to or greater than six are considered satisfied.
+RAILWAY SERVICE Indicator 2022 target 2022 result Travel safety Accident rate (no. of accidents due to the company per 1,000,000 km) zero accidents Achieved V Travel comfort Accessibility of vehicles (% of trains fitted with lower floors) 73% Achieved V Passenger information On board information (% of trains with spoken destination and next stop announcements) 73% Achieved V

 FSE monitors customer satisfaction by administering questionnaires, sampling and surveys.
 The score for each variable considered in the survey is on a scale of one to nine, where nine corresponds with the highest satisfaction and one with the lowest.
-Passengers who report a satisfaction
+Passengers who report a satisfaction rate equal to or greater than six are considered satisfied.